-- Adjustments to the acquisition accounting during the 'measurement period' reflect additional information about facts and circumstances that existed at the date of acquisition. - In general, items recognised in the acquisition accounting are measured and accounted for in accordance with the relevant IFRSs subsequent to the business combination.
+- Adjustments to the acquisition accounting during the 'measurement period' reflect additional information about facts and circumstances that existed at the date of acquisition. - In general, items recognised in the acquisition accounting are measured and accounted for in accordance with the relevant standards subsequent to the business combination.

-Foreign currency translation

-Currently effective: IAS 21, IAS 29
+2.7 Foreign currency translation Currently effective: IAS 21, IAS 29, IFRIC 22